Maverick McNealy: Personal life

-McNealy is married to Maya McNealy.
+McNealy met his wife Maya Daniels, a kinesiologist, at a physical therapy clinic in Las Vegas.
+They married in 2023 and had their first child in 2025.

-As of 2023, McNealy is a licensed pilot, flying himself in a Cirrus SR22 single-engine propeller plane to compete in the 2025 Genesis Invitational golf tournament held in La Jolla, California.
-His brother, Scout, is his caddie for the 2025 PGA Tour season.
+As of 2023, McNealy is a licensed pilot, flying himself in a Cirrus SR22 single-engine propeller plane to compete in the 2025 Genesis Invitational golf tournament held in Pacific Palisades, California.
+His brother, Scout, was his caddie for the 2025 PGA Tour season.